frozenprojects/aerospike/README.md

 Struct fields must have a `json` tag if you want to save them in the database.

-The lib also allows controlling Aerospike Go API directly by accessing `DB.Client` in case you need low-level access.
+The lib also allows controlling Aerospike Go API directly by accessing `db.Client` in case you need low-level access.

 ## API